markevans/dragonfly/extra_docs/ActiveModel.md

     @album = Album.first

     @album.cover_image.width     # => 280    - no need to retrieve data - takes it from `cover_image_width`
-    @album.cover_image.size      # => 134507 - but it needs to retrieve data from the data store, then analyse
+    @album.cover_image.size      # => 134507 - but this needs to retrieve data from the data store, then analyse

 Custom Model